ReihaneMontazeri/ManufacturingModelWithPolynomial-Regression/README.md

 # ManufacturingModelWithPolynomial-Regression
 In this project, I tried to look through the dataset and found a relation which could'nt be handled with regression methods I had used before.
 So this time I tried polynomial regression to see whether it works better or not.
+With some overview in the dataset and comparison between simple linear regression and polynomial linear regression, we can see how better the models work if we use the second method.
+So with this dataset, there are two models developed so you can see how the R2_score is differete and be able to get a better intuition of how this algorithm works.
+Good luck!